bsharmak/documentation/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

+ Testing stagging server

+this is the test file to check the stagging server.

 .. note::

    This project is under active development.